konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/async_upload_with_callback/index_nb.md

 In this tutorial, we've explored a powerful method for efficiently uploading a large number of files to Konfuzio using asynchronous mode and a webhook callback URL.
 By leveraging the Document.from_file method and ngrok for exposing a local server, we've enabled simultaneous file uploads without the need to wait for backend processing.
 Additionally, the implementation of a callback function ensures real-time notifications, allowing for timely access to results.

-By following this tutorial, you've gained valuable insights into the seamless integration of Konfuzio with ngrok, optimizing your workflow for document processing tasks.
-This approach not only enhances efficiency but also provides a foundation for building robust, automated solutions for document management and analysis.
+By following this tutorial, you've gained valuable insights into the seamless integration of Konfuzio with ngrok, optimizing your workflow for Document processing tasks.
+This approach not only enhances efficiency but also provides a foundation for building robust, automated solutions for Document management and analysis.